 the global diversity at UofSC, models of cultural dimensions, and activities to help

 navigate between cultural differences both in a work and classroom setting.
 Registration is open now.

 Hosted by: International Student Services

-International Bazaar Monday, 11-2pm Greene Street For: Students, Faculty, Staff, and Community members Celebrate cultures from around the world with dancing, music, food, and creative displays
+International Bazaar on Greene Street Monday, 11-2pm Greene Street For: Students, Faculty, Staff, and Community members Celebrate cultures from around the world with dancing, music, food, and creative displays

 all by walking down Greene Street by the Russell House!
 International student organizations

 are welcome to host a table display.
-Register using the online registration form by November 7.
+Register by Nov.
+7 to have a table using the online registration form.

-NOV 13 - Film and Q&A, Islamic Art: Mirror of the Invisible World
+NOV 13 - Islamic Art: Mirror of the Invisible World, Film Screening and Discussion

 Columbia Museum of Art